tinted-theming/home/builder.md

 A _template_ is a mustache file which acts as a blueprint; it represents how to translate the scheme into an application's desired format.
 For example: the [base16-vim template](https://github.com/base16-project/base16-vim/blob/main/templates/default.mustache) is used to convert a _base16 scheme_ into a vim colorscheme.

 A _theme builder_ is a tool which transforms color schemes and templates into application specific files.
 These are usually targeted at template maintainers or when building other theme-related tooling.
-There are two subcategories of _theme builders_.

-A _basic theme builder_ is an application that implements the palette-based portion of the _building_ feature specification.
-It can load the colors in the color scheme's palette, but does not handle semantic names for any scheme system.

-A _semantic theme builder_ is an application which implements the full _building_ feature specification for at least one scheme system.
-Any _semantic theme builder_ MUST also function as a _basic theme builder_.

 _Building a template_ is the process of replacing its variables with ones extracted from a _scheme_; usually outputting it to a file, as defined by the _template_ and _template config_.